ActiveState/documentation-public/content/state/start.md

 ---
 title: "Getting Started"
-weight: 20
 ---

 The State Tool offers a number of methods for simplifying and securing your Project configuration and integrating it with your development environment.

-To install the state tool refer to the [installation guide](/state#installation).
+For information on installing the State Tool, see [installation guide](/state#installation).

 ## Creating Your First Project

-The state tool cannot do anything without a project, everything lives under your project.
+The State Tool cannot do anything without a project, everything lives under your project.

-You can create your project either via the state tool itself via the [state new](new.html) command or by going directly to the ActiveState Platform and creating it there.
+You can create your project either via the State Tool itself via the [state init](/state/init.html) command or by going directly to the ActiveState Platform Dashboard and creating it there.
 Since you probably still need an account let’s go with the latter.

 Head over to http://platform.activestate.com and create an account if you don’t already have one, otherwise just login.

 Once logged in go ahead and create a new project.
 You will be asked for a platform and language for your project, simply use the most fitting answers.
-For more information on project check out the [Projects documentation](/projects).
+For more information on projects check out the [Projects documentation](/projects).

 ## Activating Your Project